Bye-bye back pain: 5 home remedies for instant relief from back pain

 03/9Bring your ‘back’ on track

-The good news is that there are quite a few methods that can help in relieving the pain and get your ‘back’ back on track.
+The good news is that quite a few methods can help relieve the pain and get your ‘back’ back on track.
 Whether it is a mild backache or a full-blown sharp pain that leaves you incapacitated, you can try some of the below-mentioned treatments for instant relief.

 04/9 Exercise

-We understand that it may seem counterproductive to get up and get moving when all you want to do is rest, but trust us on this one.
+We understand that it may seem counterproductive to get up and get moving when all you want to do is rest but trust us on this one.
 When you go for a walk and do some stretching, it releases endorphins, which reduce the perception of pain.
-You can also include touching your toes and the cobra poses to your list of easy exercises.
-However, do keep in mind that it is not advised for those with acute back pain.
+You can also include touching your toes, and the cobra poses to your list of easy exercises.
+However, remember that it is not advised for those with acute back pain.

 05/9 The good old massage